NuevoFoundation/workshops/content/english/adventure/story-boarding.md

 prereq: "Python Basics - Writing to Console (Print), Reading from Console, Strings, Variables, Conditional statements"
 ---

+{{% panel theme="instructions" header="Instructions"%}}

-To get started, pull out a piece a paper and start "story boarding".
+1. To get started, pull out a piece a paper and start "story boarding".
 What does that mean?
 In order to develop a great story that allows the reader to choose between options, one can outline the flow of their story.
 This is a great planning step, that will you help you tremendously once you start coding!
-I would start with the 3 or 4 main choices your protagonist is going to make in the story.
-From there draw arrows for how the different choices your protagonist makes effects the story.
+2. Try starting with the 3 or 4 main choices your protagonist is going to make in the story.
+3. From there draw arrows for how the different choices your protagonist makes effects the story.

+{{% /panel %}}

 # Nuevo’s Example